Bank Line - Part 7

 This arrangement was well suited for the northbound leg but proved unsuited for the southbound leg because southbound shippers overwhelmingly preferred the 40 foot container which was 8' 6" high and could only be carried on deck although there was provision made in No.5 hold (abaft the accommodation block) for 40s to be loaded below deck by means of an adjusting cell guide section.

 Marketing was rendered most difficult by the necessity to encourage U.S. shippers to use 20 ft. units.
-What's more, the cargo had to be clean and not compromise the northbound "food grade" reefer cargo with the result that a great many empty 20 footers were carried southbound and very many empty 40 footers were returned to the USA on the northbound leg.
+What's more, the cargo had to be clean and not compromise the northbound "food grade" reefer cargo with the result that a great many empty 20 footers were carried southbound or used for pier-to-pier traffic with stuffing and stripping at the Line's expense.
+Northbound, very many empty 40 footers were returned to the USA when no shippers could use these units for the types of cargo on offer. .

 Northbound, the discharging ports were Manzanillo (Mexico), Acajutla (El Salvador), Puntarenas (Costa Rica), Cristobal (Panama Canal), Maracaibo (Venezuela), Willemstad (Curacao), La Guaira (Venezuela), Port of Spain (Trinidad), Bridgetown (Barbados), Santo Domingo (Dominican Republic), Kingston (Jamaica), Vera Cruz (Mexico), New Orleans and Houston (USA),